Introduction

 View the Windows HyperV Cluster Details

 1. Navigate to Infrastructure > Search > Virtualization > Windows HyperV Cluster.
-The Windows HyperV Cluster page is displayed.
+The search result is displayed.

-1. Navigate to the Attributes tab to view the discovery details.
+2. Click the ATTRIBUTES tab to view the discovery details.

 View resource metrics